William Worrall Mayo: Rochester

-On April 24, 1863, Dr Mayo was named examining surgeon for the 1st Minnesota draft board headquartered in Rochester, Minnesota.
+On April 24, 1863, Mayo was named examining surgeon for the first Minnesota draft board headquartered in Rochester, Minnesota.
 He left his family for that position and soon found the new city to his liking, so they joined him there in early 1864.
 A year later, his son Charles Horace Mayo was born.

 Mayo opened a solo medical practice in Rochester in 1863.
 He partnered with W. A. Hyde from February to June 1864 before going back to solo practice.
 In November 1867, Mayo entered into a partnership with pharmacist O. W. Anderson, which lasted until November 1869 when Mayo left heading for Pennsylvania and New York City to study surgical techniques.
-Mayo's first foray into politics was in 1872 when he made a speech to expose local corruption, which ended poorly and Dr Mayo left for St Paul.
+Mayo's first foray into politics was in 1872 when he made a speech to expose local corruption, which ended poorly and Mayo left for Saint Paul.
 In 1874, Mayo returned to Rochester to rebuild his practice and re-entered local politics.
-Dr Mayo advocated for a municipal water supply and served on the local Health Board.
-In the 1880s, Dr Mayo was elected to city mayor, alderman, and was later a member of the school board.
-As Mayor, he oversaw the planning of the first City Hall.
+Mayo advocated for a municipal water supply and served on the local Health Board.
+In the 1880s, Mayo was elected to city mayor, alderman, and was later a member of the school board.
+As mayor, he oversaw the planning of the first City Hall.
 He served in the Minnesota State Senate from 1891 to 1895 and was a Democrat.
 By now, the number of patients was large enough to support the family with no need for him to assume additional jobs.
-In the 1890s, Dr Mayo advocated unsuccessfully to create an artificial lake by damming Bear Creek where it enters the Zumbro River.
+In the 1890s, Mayo advocated unsuccessfully to create an artificial lake by damming Bear Creek where it enters the Zumbro River.

 The event that is usually credited with beginning the "Mayo Clinic Story" happened on August 21, 1883, when a tornado devastated Rochester.
 The most seriously wounded were tended at the German Library in Rommel's Hall with David Berkman as steward.
-Since many of the patients would need intensive care beyond what was being provided by the patient's relatives and friends, Mayo recruited the local Sisters of Saint Francis of Rochester, Minnesota to be nurses.
-William J Mayo had just completed medical school, and Charles H Mayo was in his final year of school, so both were able to assist their father with care of the cyclone's victims.
-Mother Alfred Moes of the Sisters of St. Francis was convinced a full-fledged hospital was needed in Rochester and approached Dr W. W. Mayo to head it.
+Since many of the patients would need intensive care beyond what was being provided by the patient's relatives and friends, Mayo recruited the local Sisters of Saint Francis of Rochester, Minnesota, to be nurses.
+William J. Mayo had just completed medical school, and Charles H. Mayo was in his final year of school, so both were able to assist their father with care of the tornado's victims.
+Mother Alfred Moes of the Sisters of St. Francis was convinced a full-fledged hospital was needed in Rochester and approached Mayo to head it.
 She offered to raise the funds and supervise the construction of the hospital.
-Under her direction, St. Marys Hospital was built and opened in 1889.
-Originally, St Mary's Hospital had 12 beds, the three Mayo doctors as surgeons, and the Sisters of St Francis as staff.
+Under her direction, St. Marys Hospital was built and opened in September 1889.
+Originally, St. Marys Hospital had 12 beds, the three Mayo doctors as surgeons, and the Sisters of St. Francis as staff.